Silver-throated tanager

 The silver-throated tanager (Tangara icterocephala) is a species of passerine bird in the tanager family Thraupidae.
 It is found in Costa Rica, Panama, Colombia, Ecuador, and northeastern Peru.
-It inhabits mossy forests, montane evergreen forests, tropical lowland evergreen forests and forest edges, along with tall secondary forests and disturbed habitat with remnant trees and forest.
+It inhabits mossy forests, montane forests, tropical lowland evergreen forests and forest edges, along with tall secondary forests and disturbed habitat with remnant trees and forest.
 It is 13 cm long and weighs 22 g on average, and shows slight sexual dimorphism, with duller female plumage.
 Adult males are mainly bright yellow, with a silvery-white throat bordered above with a black stripe on the cheeks, black streaking on the back, and green edges to the wings and tail.
 Juveniles are duller and greener.

 The silver-throated tanager is omnivorous, and mainly feeds on fruits, especially melastomes, supplemented with arthropods.
 Breeding occurs from April–September, and two broods are raised in a single breeding season.
 Cup nests are built by females out of moss, leaves, and spider webs in forests or isolated trees.
 Eggs are laid in clutches of two and incubated by females.
 Nestlings leave the nest at around 15 days old.
 The silver-throated tanager is listed as being of least concern by the International Union for Conservation of Nature (IUCN) on the IUCN Red List, but is threatened by habitat destruction.